SMerrony/dgemua/STATUS.md

   | EMACS.PR    | 'ERROR 71187'                                               | 26 May 2022 |

 ### Reminders
-* We have the FORTRAN source for FOOBAR and the C code for EMACS
+* We have the FORTRAN source for FOOBAR and WUMPUS, and the C code for EMACS
 * For the moment, the initial searchlist is set to the working directory

 Error Codes to Look-Up...